Are you thinking of getting a folder-gluer packer or automating the end of line process in your folding-gluing department?

 A perfect recipe for a production disaster.

-Ask for a pre-sale analysis: Find a machine maker/installer that would conduct a pre-sale analysis of your folder-gluer and any complementary equipment before you commit to signing anything.
+Ask for a pre-sale analysis: Find a folder-gluer packer manufacturer that would conduct a pre-sale analysis of your folder-gluer and any complementary equipment before you commit to signing anything.

 At IMPACK, we send our team of experts to conduct a free performance analysis of your work methods, finishing department’s performance and production capabilities to assess your level of automation maturity and the suitability of different automation solutions.

-Receive sufficient training: One of the most problem-preventative, yet least applied solutions is adequate training.
+Ensure that your operators receive sufficient training: One of the most problem-preventative, yet least applied solutions is adequate operator training.
 We have seen time and time again situations where the pre-sale analysis went brilliantly, the machine installation went smoothly and everything seems to be going extraordinarily well until a bottleneck shows up out of nowhere.

 That is when everyone gets stuck and panics.
 What should you do next?